wangechi01-a/Text-to-Database-Generator/README.md

 ## 🛠️ How It Works

-1. Enter a query in plain English (e.g., *"Show all employees who joined after 2020"*).
+1. Enter a query in plain English (e.g., *"List all users' their names, phone numbers, email, address and registration_date"*).
-2. QueryTranslator converts it into an SQL query (e.g., `SELECT * FROM employees WHERE start_date > '2020-01-01';`).
+2. QueryTranslator converts it into an SQL query (e.g., `List all users' names and emails." -> SELECT name, email FROM users;`).
 3. View the results fetched from the connected database.

 ---